Stewart, McDaniels lead No. 25 Washington over USD 88-69 - WHIZ News

-SEATTLE (AP) — Isaiah Stewart had 25 points and seven rebounds, Jaden McDaniels scored 20 and No. 25 Washington beat San Diego 88-69 on Sunday night.
+SEATTLE (AP) — Isaiah Stewart and Jaden McDaniels are learning the value of patience.

-The touted freshmen combined to score 10 points to start a game-clinching run early in the second half as Washington (5-1) won its third straight.
+The big names in No. 25 Washington’s eye-catching recruiting class finally put it together for most of a game Sunday night, both scoring career highs during the Huskies’ 88-69 win over San Diego.

 Marion Humphrey scored 13 and Jared Rodriguez added 12 for the Toreros (2-5), who have lost three straight games including two to Pac-12 opponents.